WillowyBoat2388/legendary-journey/README.md

 **Bronze (Landing / Raw)**: Raw payloads land in cloud storage unchanged, with metadata about arrival time and source.
 A separate validation pass checks each payload against the producer contract, flagging mismatches.

-**Silver (Curated)**: Cleaned, deduplicated, joined and enriched; structured for analytics.
+**Silver (Curated)**: Cleaned, deduplicated, joined and enriched; structured for heavy analytics use-cases.
 Each table is partitioned by date/facility for query efficiency.
-This is where analysts spend their time.
+These are the tables from which downstream models, predictions and experiments are built.

-**Gold (Products)**: Highly specific datasets for dashboards, reports or machine learning.
+**Gold (Products)**: Highly specific datasets for dashboards or reports.
 Aggregates, rolling metrics, and feature sets live here.

 **Contracts**: Each producer publishes a JSON schema.
 The platform ingests and validates against it.
 If a well stops sending a pressure field, it fails validation and triggers an alert—not a silent data quality issue weeks later.